Precise Runtime Analysis for Plateau Functions: Preliminaries and Notation

 \end{proof}

-Similarly to the individual chain, we regard the leaky version of this chain.
-We call it the \emph{level chain} and we call the space of real vectors of length $k$ the \emph{level space}.
+We call this Markov chain the \emph{level chain} and we call the space of real vectors of length $k$ the \emph{level space}\footnote{As well as for the individual space, the dimension of the level space is equal to the number of the transient states of the level chain and matrix $P$ defines a linear operator on this space.}.
 The level chain is illustrated in Fig.~\ref{fig:level}.
-The transition matrix $P$ of the leaky chain has a size of $k \times k$.
-The matrix $P$ (unlike $P_\text{ind}$) is not symmetric.
+The transient matrix $P$ of the level chain has a size of $k \times k$.
+The matrix $P$ (unlike $Q$) is not symmetric.
 In our analysis we use the following property of the matrix $P$. \begin{lemma} The sum of each row of $P$ is $1 - O(\frac 1n)$. \end{lemma} \begin{proof} The sum of the $i$-th row of $P$ is

 since the sum of all the outgoing probabilities for each state in the original Markov chain is one.
 By Lemma~\ref{lm:probs} we have $p_i^k = O(n^{-(k - i)}) = O(\frac 1n)$. \end{proof}

 There is a natural mapping from the level space to the individual space.
 Every vector $x = (x_0, \dots, x_{k - 1})$ can be mapped to the vector $\phi(x) = (y_0, \dots, y_{N - 1})$, where $y_i = x_j / \binom{n}{k - j}, $ if the $i$-th element belongs to the $j$-th level.
 If $x$ is a distribution over the levels, that is, $x \in [0,1]^k$ and $\|x\|_1 = 1$, then $\phi(x)$ is the distribution over the elements of the plateau which is uniform on the levels and which has the same total mass on each level as~$x$.
 This mapping has several useful properties.